-During the April 1970 general conference, over two-and-a-half million members of the Church reverently sustained a newly called President of the Church for the first time in nearly nineteen years.
-At the age of ninety-three, President Joseph Fielding Smith was the oldest man to become the President of the Church.
+During the April 1970 general conference, over 2.5 million members of the Church reverently sustained a newly called President of the Church for the first time in nearly 19 years.
+At the age of 93, President Joseph Fielding Smith was the oldest man to become the President of the Church.

 President Joseph Fielding Smith taught about the importance of being prepared for the Second Coming of Jesus Christ:

 “I was asked, not long ago, if I could tell when the Lord would come.
 I answered, Yes; and I answer, Yes, now.
 I know when he will come.
 He will come tomorrow.
 We have his word for it.
 Let me read it:

 “‘Behold, now it is called today until the coming of the Son of Man, and verily it is a day of sacrifice, and a day for the tithing of my people; for he that is tithed shall not be burned at his coming.’
 (Now there is a discourse sufficient on tithing.)
 ‘For after today cometh the burning—this is speaking after the manner of the Lord—for verily I say, tomorrow all the proud and they that do wickedly shall be as stubble; and I will burn them up, for I am the Lord of Hosts; and I will not spare any that remain in Babylon.’
 [D&C 64:23–24.]